fflewddur/tophat/README.md

 ## Requirements

 - GNOME 3.38 or newer
+- The gtop system monitoring library (e.g., 'libgtop' on Debian-based systems, likely already installed as part of GNOME)
-- GIRepository (gir) bindings for the gtop system monitoring library (e.g., gir1.2-gtop-2.0 on Debian-based systems)
+- GIRepository (gir) bindings for the gtop system monitoring library (e.g., 'gir1.2-gtop-2.0' on Debian-based systems)

 ## Tested against